Tlor-JJPearson/RPG-application/README.md

 # RPG-application
-A C++ project that smewhat resembles a D&amp;D dungeon with D&amp;D mechanics
+A C++ project that somewhat resembles a D&amp;D dungeon with D&amp;D mechanics